 5. Bid Tape Execution – The seller sends the aggregator a bid tape, which will contain all material data points from a pricing perspective, to which the aggregator will send back net pricing on the loan collateral in bulk.
 The benefit of Bid Tape pricing is that it will be the most accurate because the aggregator bases their pricing on all relevant loan data.
 It is also advantageous to the seller because there is no pool size minimum and sellers can execute on any percentage of the pool.
 This enables secondary-marketing managers to isolate and execute only the loans where the bulk bid execution is ahead of all other pricing levels.
 Then also execute the other loans with the highest execution outside of the bid.
 After the loan asset is sold to either an agency or aggregator, the last step is to make a decision on what is the best outcome for the attached Mortgage Servicing Rights.

 About MCT’s Bid Tape AOT for Best Execution

-Bid tape AOT programs are supported in our Bid Auction Manager (BAM).
-BAM was born out of a need for security in bid tapes and moving away from emails.
+Bid tape AOT programs are supported in our MCT Marketplace.
+MCT Marketplace was born out of a need for security in bid tapes and moving away from emails.
 This is a product that provides better execution for the lender without having to give up margins and makes you more competitive.
 This platform is now being used to automate the tri-party agreement between the lender, investor and broker/dealer in AOT transactions.
-This new functionality within BAM is rapidly changing the best execution landscape.
+This new functionality within MCT Marketplace is rapidly changing the best execution landscape.

 Calculating Best Executions for MSRs in the Secondary Market